The Best 25 Spots Where You Can Camp on the Beach

 Huntington Beach State Park, Murrells Inlet, South Carolina

 Huntington Beach State Park is about a 30-minute drive south of lively Myrtle Beach, making it a perfect best-of-both-worlds option.
 Despite its proximity to the popular vacation hub, it is situated in a much quieter, less crowded area known for its quaint fishing village, through which most of the state’s seafood is sourced.
 Ideal as a socially distanced vacation hideout, the park is right on the Atlantic coast and offers both tent and RV camping, as well as plenty of cool things to do, including hiking, birding, and touring the lovely and historic Atalaya Castle.
-Around the campfire, try one (or more) of these delicious camping recipes you’ll want to make all summer.

 Lake Sakakawea State Park, Pick City, North Dakota